vgarcia007/movie-trailer-downloader/README.md

 ## Notes
 - If no trailer is found in your chosen language and `strict_language` is `false`, it may fall back to another available trailer.
 - If `strict_language` is `true`, only exact language matches will be downloaded.

+## License

+This project is licensed under the WTFPL (Do What The Fuck You Want To Public License).